thedevgroup/thedevmodsrepo/README.md

 For an order to be successfully fulfilled, you must be aware of some requirements:<br>
 <ol><li>You must be the owner of the mod, or have the owner's authorization<br></li>
 <li>The mod must be free<br></li>
-<dd>2.1-For paid mods it is necessary to send the compressed, password-locked file to our e-mail thedevmods@thedevgroup.ga with the title: "Paid Mod (mod name)<br></dd>
+<dd>2.1-For paid mods it is necessary to send the compressed, password-locked file to our e-mail mailto:thedevmods@thedevgroup.ga with the title: "Paid Mod (mod name)<br></dd>
 <li>Must be a Proton Bus mod<br></li></ol>
 Once these requirements are met, we will check if the mod works, so we can add it to the repository!